censusdis/censusdis-tutorial-2024/README.md

 # Set Up

+There are two setup

 ## Environment Setup (Nebari)

 Thanks to [Quantsight](https://quansight.com/), all participants have access to a web-based Nebari Jupyter notebook environment with everything they need for this tutorial pre-installed.
+We recommend most participants use this option.

 **We strongly encourage attendees to set up their environment prior to attending.**
 Creating an account and setting up your own environment only takes about 10 minutes.